 1. Go canoeing.
 Paddle out to the middle of the lake and take in all the beauty of nature.
 Bring a bottle of bubbly to enjoy together.

 2. Enjoy breakfast in bed.
 This is an especially good one if you’re in a busy season at work.
-Wake up just a little bit earlier, and cozy up with your S.O. for an hour or so before you start the day.
+Wake up just a little bit earlier, and cosy up with your S.O. for an hour or so before you start the day.
 Just don’t forget to make extra coffee.

 3. Do a DIY wine tasting.
 Wine tasting classes can be costly, but all you need is a few different varietals and these cute wine place mats.
-Swirl and sip your way to finding your next favorite date-night bottle.
+Swirl and sip your way to finding your next favourite date-night bottle.

 4. Reminisce by looking at old photos.
 Scroll through your photos on your iCloud or Facebook account—it will be fun to see how you’ve changed over time.
 This is especially a good one if you’ve been together for a while.
 Finish the night with a new photo to add to the mix.